 The process of setting and solving the problem is represented by the following table (from now on we disregard normalization):

 We assume that, in the initial state, the number of the drawer with the ball is completely indeterminate.
-This is represented by taking a uniform quantum superposition of all the basis vectors of register $B$ -- top-left corner of the table.
-Register $A$ is initially in an arbitrary sharp state (standing for a blank blackboard).
+This is represented by a uniform quantum superposition of all the basis vectors of register $B$ -- top-left corner of the table (by the way, the basis of this register will never be rotated).
+Register $A$ is initially in an arbitrary sharp state standing for a blank blackboard.

-At time $t_{1}$, Bob measures $\hat{B}$ in the initial state.
+At time $t_{1}$, Bob measures $\hat{B}$ in that initial state.
 This projects the initial superposition on an eigenstate of $\hat{B}$ selected at random, say $\vert 01 \rangle _{B}$ (follow the vertical arrow on the left of the table).
-The corresponding eigenvalue, $b =01$, is the problem-setting (here the number of the drawer with the ball) selected by Bob.
+The corresponding eigenvalue, $b =01$, is the problem-setting selected by Bob -- here the number of the drawer with the ball.
 By the way, Bob could unitarily change it into a desired number.
 For simplicity we disregard this operation.